Insality/defold-event/USE_CASES.md

 animation:cancel()
 ```

-Use `catch` for failures and `finally` for cleanup that must run after resolve, reject, or cancellation.
-If you still have a chain reference, use `chain:is_cancelled()`.
-If a callback only has the rejection reason, use `promise.is_cancelled_reason(reason)`.
+Cancellation is delivered as a rejection, so `catch` and `finally` handlers still run.
+If you have a promise reference, check `chain:is_cancelled()`; inside a rejection callback use `promise.is_cancelled_reason(reason)` to tell cancellation apart from a real failure.

-#### Queue animations with append
+### Queue animations with append

 `append` is useful when an object receives animation requests over time.
-It adds each task to the current tail, so only one queued animation runs at a time.
+It adds each task to the current tail of the promise, so only one queued animation runs at a time.

 ```lua
 local promise = require("event.promise")